-NOAA's National Marine Fisheries Service (NMFS) began collecting data on recreational fisheries in 1981 (Gray et al., 1994), shortly after the Magnuson-Stevens Fishery Conservation and Management Act (P.L.
-94-265 as amended by P.L.
+The National Marine Fisheries Service (NMFS) began collecting data on recreational fisheries in 1981 (Gray et al., 1994), shortly after the Magnuson-Stevens Fishery Conservation and Management Act (P.L.
+94-265, as amended through P.L.
 109-479) mandated a national program for the management of U.S. fishery resources, both commercial and recreational.
 This large-scale data collection effort, known as the Marine Recreational Fisheries Statistics Survey (MRFSS), consisted of two primary surveys: a fishing effort telephone survey and an intercept survey where anglers were interviewed in-person at fishing access sites to obtain information about recreational catch.
-Following a peer-review by the National Research Council (National Research Council 2006), the MRFSS was replaced by the Marine Recreational Information Program (MRIP) in conjunction with the Magnuson-Stevens Fishery Conservation and Management Reauthorization Act of 2006.
+Following an independent peer-review (National Academies of Sciences Engineering and Medicine, 2006), the MRFSS was replaced by the Marine Recreational Information Program (MRIP) in conjunction with the Magnuson-Stevens Fishery Conservation and Management Reauthorization Act of 2006.
 This new program revised the MRFSS survey methods to address issues identified by the review.
 Catch and effort estimation methods were also significantly updated to account for the complex survey designs used in data collection, implement more advanced statistical analyses, increase the accuracy of estimates, and reduce the potential for bias.

-Accurate catch and effort statistics are essential in determining the effects of fishing on fish stocks and for the development of sound, evidence-based management strategies and policies.
+High quality catch and effort statistics are essential in determining the effects of fishing on fish stocks and for the development of sound management strategies and policies.
 Continuous monitoring of catch and effort is needed to assess trends, evaluate the impacts of management regulations, and project how different management scenarios will influence a fishery.
 Recreational fisheries data are therefore a necessity for NMFS, Regional Fishery Management Councils, Interstate Fisheries Commissions, state resource management agencies, recreational fishing industries, and other stakeholder groups involved in marine fisheries.

 In transitioning from the legacy MRFSS to new and improved MRIP survey methodologies, it is critical to be able to convert the historical time series to new survey 'units' for the purposes of fisheries management and stock assessments.
-Stock assessments rely on a continuous time series of recreational, and commercial, catch as a component of estimating stock status, which subsequently informs management decisions.
 This conversion, known as 'calibration,' allows for the construction of a time-series of comparable estimates from the two different surveys.
 Calibrated estimates therefore approximate what would have been produced had the new survey designs been implemented throughout the time series.

-This document describes the MRIP surveys designed and administered by the National Marine Fisheries Service (NMFS) Office of Science and Technology.
-Its purpose is to provide information to data-users, survey statisticians, fisheries scientists, and other parties interested in the technical details of these surveys, and in understanding how estimates are produced.
-The document is organized into nine sections, including descriptions of each NOAA-Administered MRIP survey and associated statistical methods.
+This document describes the MRIP surveys designed and administered by the NMFS Office of Science and Technology.
+Its purpose is to provide information to data users, survey statisticians, stock assessors, fisheries scientists, and other parties interested in the technical details of these surveys, and in understanding how estimates are produced.
+The document is organized into nine sections, including descriptions of each NMFS-administered MRIP survey and associated statistical methods.
 Legacy survey designs and time series calibration methodologies are also included, along with a final section summarizing historical changes and anticipated improvements to be made to each survey.
 As the program evolves, periodic updates of this report will be completed to reflect further changes in survey designs or estimation methods.

-The MRIP currently consists of the following suite of complementary surveys:
+NMFS administers the following suite of complementary MRIP surveys:

-- The Access Point Angler Intercept Survey (APAIS)

-- The Fishing Effort Survey (FES)

-- The For-Hire Survey (FHS)

-- The Large Pelagics Survey (LPS) which consists of three component surveys:

-- The Large Pelagics Intercept Survey (LPIS)

-- The Large Pelagics Telephone Survey (LPTS)

-- o The Large Pelagics Biological Survey (LPBS)
+- the Access Point Angler Intercept Survey (APAIS); - the Fishing Effort Survey (FES); - the For-Hire Survey (FHS); and - the Large Pelagics Survey (LPS) which consists of three component surveys: - the Large Pelagics Intercept Survey (LPIS); - the Large Pelagics Telephone Survey (LPTS); and - the Large Pelagics Biological Survey (LPBS).